Length orthospectrum of convex bodies on flat tori: Anisotropic spaces of currents

 under appropriate assumptions on $\chi$.
 To that aim, we fix $0\leq k_1,k_2\leq 2d-1$ and two smooth forms $(\varphi,\psi)\in\Omega^{k_1}(S\IT^d)\times\Omega^{k_2}(S\IT^d)$ (with $k_1+k_2=2d-1$).
 Hence, for $\chi$ with enough regularity, we want to study the properties of

 in terms of the anisotropic Sobolev norms we have just introduced.
+It is precisely in the present section that we will benefit from the regularization effect due to averaging on the time $t$ variable.

 In order to state the main technical result of this section, let us introduce the following definition: \begin{def1} Let $p\in\IR$ and let $N\in\IZ_+$.
 We say that $\chi$ is $(N,p)$-admissible if $\chi\in\mathcal{C}^{\infty}(\IR_+)$ and if it satisfies the following properties: \begin{itemize} \item the support of $\chi$ does not contain $0$, \item for every $0\leq m\leq N$,